magicznyleszek/job/src/leszek-pietrzak-cv.md

 - __Polish__ - native
 - __English__ - professional
 - __German__ - basics
+- __Spanish__ - basics
 - __Toki Pona__ - basics

 ## Interests

-Evolution of life, existential philosophy, animal rights, traditional tattoo, ambient music, fantastic literature, American B-movies, Haiku, contemporary art and European comics.
+Antispeciesism with additional interest in feminism, the meaninglessness of life, unlistenable music, doodling and drawing, evolution of life, dinosaurs and the future of humankind, taboos and things NSFW.